You are here

 12.7 Transitional Provisions - Permanent Impairment

-Section 13 of the Military Rehabilitation and Compensation (Consequential and Transitional Provisions) Act 2004 (CTPA) applies where a person with a condition accepted under the VEA or the SRCA lodges a claim for permanent impairment compensation under section 319(2) of the MRCA.
+Section 13 of the Military Rehabilitation and Compensation (Consequential and Transitional Provisions) Act 2004 (CTPA) applies where a person with a condition accepted under the VEA and/or the DRCA lodges a claim for permanent impairment compensation under section 319(2) of the MRCA.

-- Only those impairment points from conditions that were accepted under the VEA and/or SRCA as at the date of the MRCA PI claim currently being determined (including requests for reassessment based on deterioration, worsening or aggravation of existing conditions) is lodged under the MRCA can be counted towards this total.
-(See example below)
+- Only those impairment points from conditions that were accepted under the VEA and/or DRCA as at the lodgement date of the MRCA PI claim currently being determined (including requests for reassessment based on deterioration, worsening or aggravation of existing conditions) can be counted towards this total.